 Business Rules enable teams to define the basic rules that automatically keep your Boards updated, giving you more time to do your real work!
 Business Rules are designed to automate repetitive card updates as per your business needs.
-For ease of understanding, we have divided this chapter into 3 parts:

 Automation has always been a great time and effort saver as it eliminates the need to perform repetitive or manual tasks.
-While working on a Kanban Board in SwiftKanban, many a time you might have wanted to automate certain routine tasks which consume much of your time and effort.
+While working on a Kanban Board in SwiftKanban, many a time you might have wanted to automate certain routine tasks that consume much of your time and effort.
 With the Business Rules, you can now configure and execute Business Rules to automate repetitive tasks.
 Business Rules allow you to automate actions within your Board based on the criteria that you set.

 Automation rules are made up of four parts: triggers that kick off the rule, conditions that refine the rule, actions that perform tasks in your application, and frequency that schedules the execution of your rule.
 Triggers, conditions, actions, and frequency are the building blocks of automation.
 Simply combine these components to create rules that can do anything from blocking cards to updating cards on a Board.

 For example, consider a simple scenario where if the priority of a card is set to ‘High’, then it should be moved to the ‘Ready’ column and assigned to one of the users automatically so that the card can be worked upon as soon as possible.
 So in this example –

 - The priority of the card being set to ‘High’ is the condition.